What is the going real estate commission rate in Costa Rica?

 Also, to show farms, they have to cover a lot of territory in a 4-wheel drive, going through rivers and over mountains to reach each farm.
 An agent outside the valley can be on the road with a client all day long and having shown only 2 properties, because of bad access or long distances.
 Therefore, I will cover each property type separately.

-The sales tax (impuesto de ventas) or value-added tax (VAT) is 13%.
+The VAT (former impuesto de ventas) is 13%.
 This tax is ONLY calculated over the real estate commission, not over the sales price of the property.
 It is always paid by the SELLER, who pays the real estate commission.

 By law, (Ley de Impuesto General sobre las Ventas: Ley 6826, Articles: 1.n – 2.d – 3.c) the real estate agent functions as a tax collector for the government.
 The agent (or agency) has to give the seller an official electronic invoice.
 This invoice has to be in accordance with resolution DGT-R-012-2018 against payment of the real estate commission.